Members of the Elijah Board of World Religious Leaders

 Father Thomas is the National Director of the Commission for Inter-religious Dialogue in the Catholic Bishop’s Conference in India.
 He has worked in the area of interreligious dialogue for the past 17 years, delivering lectures worldwide.
 Father Thomas also has a doctorate in Hindi literature.
 His book, entitled “Kabeer and Christian Thought”, was awarded by the Hindi Academy, Delhi.
 Fr.
 Thomas represents Cardinal Toppo at the present meeting.

-Archbishop Fouad Twal, Jerusalem
+Archbishop Fouad Twal, Israel

 Archbishop Twal is the Roman Catholic archbishop and Latin Patriarch of Jerusalem.
 He was ordained a priest in 1966 and was appointed the vicar of Ramallah.
 In 1972 he entered the Pontifical Lateran University where he studied for a doctorate in canon law.
 He was appointed the prelate of the territorial prelature of Tunis in May 1992 and was consecrated to the episcopate later that year.
 In 1995 the territorial prelature was elevated to become the Diocese of Tunis, and he was made an archbishop ad personam.
 In 2005 he was named the coadjutor Archbishop of Jerusalem and in 2008 he became Patriarch of Jerusalem.